 A comprehensive study of the organization and functioning of the nation's food marketing system.
 Institutional, functional, market level, and commodity approaches to analyzing marketing problems are used.
 Farm product prices, marketing costs, and food prices are studied based on analysis of economic principles.
 Practice in futures trading is featured.
-[Spring] [3 credits] Contact hours: 4
+[Spring] Applied Learning- Other [3 credits] [4 contact hour(s)]